apache/shardingsphere/document/en/content/06-sharding-jdbc/configuration/config-yaml.md

   # The cron expression to trigger jobs
   cron: 0/5 * * * * ?

-  # The max number of transaction logs for each assignment.
+  # The max number of transaction logs for each assignment
   transactionLogFetchDataCount: 100

-  # The max number of retry to send the transactions.
+  # The max number of retry to send the transactions
   maxDeliveryTryTimes: 3

   # The number of delayed milliseconds to execute asynchronous transactions.
 The transactions whose creating time earlier than this value will be executed by asynchronous jobs.
   maxDeliveryTryDelayMillis: 60000
 ```

+## Yaml syntax

+`!!` means class instantiation

+`-` means one or multiple available

+`[]` means array, can replace `-` each other